 Perched on a mountain-top in Sidwashini, about a 10-15 minute drive from the Swazi capital of Mbabane, is a small gathering of colourful houses and buildings.
 That’s Waterford Kamhlaba.
 Originally designed by renowned architect Amancio (Pancho) Guedes, Waterford has grown as much in physical size as it has in student numbers.

-Our diversity is reflected in the 600 students from over 50 different countries currently on our campus.
+Our diversity is reflected in the 600 students from 60 different countries currently on our campus.
 Eighty percent of those students come from the African continent from diverse social, economic and class backgrounds.

 Swaziland can be accessed through several border entry points from South Africa or Mozambique, and by air from South Africa (OR Tambo International Airport to King Mswati III International Airport - Sikhuphe)